 Landscaping is about more than just looks.
 It can actually impact the energy efficiency of your home.

 One suggestion is to plant trees and shrubs in front of east and west facing windows.
 Over time, these plants will provide some shade and protection from the sun, which will reduce your cooling costs during the summer months.
 Adding a covering to a deck can also help mitigate the amount of direct sunlight that enters into the home.

 Start Saving Today

 An energy efficient home is a happier home.
-Whether you’re looking to save money, increase your comfort during months with extreme temperatures, or reduce your family’s carbon footprint, implementing some of the energy-saving tactics outlined in this article will help you do more with less.
+Whether you’re looking to save money, increase your comfort during months with extreme temperatures with new residential roofing options, or reduce your family’s carbon footprint, implementing some of the energy-saving tactics outlined in this article will help you do more with less.